temporalio/documentation/docs/glossary.md

 #### [Global Namespace](/namespaces#global-namespace)

-A Global Namespace is a Namespace that exists across Clusters when Multi-Cluster Replication is set up.
+A Global Namespace is a Namespace that duplicates data from an active [Cluster](#temporal-cluster) to a standby Cluster using [Multi-Cluster Replication](#multi-cluster-replication), keeping both Namespaces in sync.
+Global Namespaces are designed to respond to service issues like network congestion.
+When service to the primary Cluster is compromised, a [failover](#failover) transfers control from the active to the standby cluster.

 _Tags: [term](/tags/term), [explanation](/tags/explanation)_